VincentPT/xscript/README.md

 (1): the string inside double quote.
 Example "this is a string".
 (2): the string inside double quote, right after character 'L'.
 Example L"this is a wstring".
 both types are just supported in read-only functions only.
 In case you want to modified a string, you must use 'String' type by import the RawString library in ffscriptLibrary.lib.
-(Fore more details check the [tutorials](tutorials/))
+(For more details check the [tutorials](tutorials/))

 ## Functions.
-A function written inside a script can be an mapped function from C++ or a script function itself.
+A function written inside a script can be a mapped function from C++ or a script function itself.
 ### Mapping a C++ function.
 For function println is defined in C++ as bellow:
 ```